top of page

 Culver City, CA 90232

 The STAR Eco Station is an environmental science museum and exotic wildlife rescue facility in Culver City, California.
-The center's mission is to promote sustainability and environmental awareness through education and hands-on exhibits.
-The STAR Eco Station is home to a variety of animals, including exotic species like parrots, reptiles, and small mammals.
-It also has a number of interactive exhibits and educational programs, such as animal encounters, nature hikes, and workshops on topics like composting and water conservation.
+The center's mission is to promote sustainability and ecological awareness through education and hands-on exhibits.
+The STAR Eco Station is home to a diverse array of animals, including exotic species such as parrots, reptiles, and small mammals.
+It also features a variety of interactive exhibits and educational programs, including animal encounters, nature hikes, and workshops on topics such as composting and water conservation.

 10808 Culver Boulevard